India's top court upholds marriage in 'love jihad' case

 Allegations of Jahan's connections to radical Islam have dogged the case from the outset.

-The Supreme Court's ruling was made amid an ongoing investigation by India's National Investigation Agency (NIA), into Hadiya's husband's alleged links to radical Islamist groups.
+The Supreme Court's ruling was made amid an ongoing investigation by India's National Investigation Agency (NIA), into Jahan's alleged links to radical Islamist groups.

-The court's ruling on Monday allows the NIA investigation to continue with the caveat that it not touch on her marriage.
+The court's ruling on Monday allows the NIA investigation to continue with the caveat that it not touch on the couple's marriage.
 The Supreme Court initially ordered the NIA, a government counter terrorism agency, to start investigating in August 2017.

 Last May, in ruling to annul Hadiya's marriage and place her in the permanent custody of her father, the Kerala high court said that "a girl aged 24 years is weak and vulnerable, capable of being exploited."